 As the USA represents such a major growth opportunity, your Directors will continue to sensibly pursue entry into this market.
-Patient recruitment is anticipated to start in the second quarter of 2012.
+Commencement of the patient trial was announced to the ASX on 19 November 2012 and is expected to take up to 18 months to complete.